-Summary of Steps to Determine Your Deposit Schedule

-- 1.Identify your lookback period (see Lookback period, earlier in this section). - Add the total taxes you reported on Form 941 (line 10; line 8 for quarters ending before January 1, 2011) during the lookback period. - Determine if you are a monthly or semiweekly schedule depositor:

-If the total taxes you reported in the lookback period were Then you are a \$50,000 or less Monthly Schedule Depositor More than \$50,000 Semiweekly Schedule Depositor
+Summary of Steps to Determine Your Deposit Schedule 1.
+Identify your lookback period (set this section). ee Lookback period , earlier in 2.
+Add the total taxes you reported on Form 941 (line 10; line 8 for quarters ending before January 1, 2011) during the lookback period.
+3. Determine if you are a monthly or semiweekly schedule depositor: If the total taxes you reported in the lookback period were If the total taxes you reported Then you are a \$50,000 or less Monthly Schedule Depositor More than \$50,000 Semiweekly Schedule Depositor